SOLEGUIDE

 Feature 5: What Should the Toe Box Be Like?

 A wide, rounded, or square toe box gives your toes room to spread naturally.
-This is important for everyone, but especially for orthotic wearers, because the device can push the foot slightly forward inside the shoe.
+This matters for everyone, but particularly for orthotic wearers, because the device can push the foot slightly forward inside the shoe.

-Pointed or narrow toe boxes compress the toes, which can cause blisters, bunions, and pain, particularly if you already have a foot condition.
+Pointed or narrow toe boxes compress the toes.
+That leads to blisters and bunions, especially if you already have a foot condition.

 In-shop test: with the orthotic inside and the shoe fastened, wiggle your toes.
 You should be able to move all five toes freely.
 If any toe is pressing against the side or front of the shoe, the toe box is too narrow or too short.